Sierra Leone says Kailahun Ebola case report was mistaken

 He blamed the mistake on a “lapse” by health officials who took the blood sample from the corpse.

-Kailahun, which borders Guinea, was the first district in Sierra Leone to report a case of the haemorrhagic fever last May and at its peak recorded around 80 cases a week.
+Kailahun, which borders Guinea, was the first district in Sierra Leone to report a case of the hemorrhagic fever last May and at its peak recorded around 80 cases a week.

 Nearly 3,800 people have died of Ebola in Sierra Leone as a whole but numbers are falling as steps to control the disease take hold.